64 DIY Curtain Tie Backs

 The metallic shine of bronze or brass makes this chunky curtain tie back appealing to the eyes.

 A brass swivel eye snap hook coupled with a cream cotton cord makes this curtain tie unique.

 A glass door knob and a little bit of carpentry are all it takes to make this classy curtain holdback.

 Here is a brilliant idea you can bank on.
-Just get an iron curtain tie back and customize it to show off a wild antler look.
+If you don’t get a real antler, just get an iron curtain tie back and customize it to show off a wild antler look.

 This adorable crochet monkey in yellow and purple jazzes up the interiors of a baby’s bedroom with aplomb.

 Use the template given in the linked tutorial to sew this pattern of tieback.

 You may use a vintage sheet of fabric for the tie back and decorate it with cotton candy colored pom poms.